dahermahagna/WatchDog/README.md

 # WatchDog

-WatchDog is a software program that protect critical code in user process to fail to run.
+WatchDog is a software program that relive the user process when crashes in critical section.

 # usage
-- copy tha include directory in the directory of the program that has the critical code to be protected.
+- copy the include directory in the directory of the program that has the critical code to be protected.
 - include the "include/watch_dog.h" library in the program.
-- limit the critical code between StartWatchdog(argv) and StopWatchdog()
+- limit the critical section by:
+     - StartWatchdog(argv);
+        critical section.
+     - StopWatchdog();
-- use the make wd command in current directory terminal
+- use the make wd command in current directory terminal.
-- run the user process
+- run the user process.